-PART I. puts the focus on cutting-edge galleries at PARISPHOTO 2019 at the Grand Palais, and presents some of the most significant photographic exhibitions in Paris.
+We put the focus on cutting-edge galleries at PARISPHOTO 2019 at the Grand Palais.
+Here are the most significant photographic exhibitions.

 BEING STAGED AND FRAMED